patricrp/packling_challenge/README.md

 SQL Challenge for Data Analysts

-## Load Data in a relational database
+## 1.Load Data in a relational database

 ### BIGQUERY